 Zipcar allows you to "share" a car without purchasing or renting a vehicle.
-They have many drop-off and pickup locations throughout the DC metropolitan area.
+They have few drop-off and pickup locations throughout the Hampton Roads area, but are a viable option.
 There are different packages and price options depending on your needs.
 Visit www.zipcar.com to learn more about these options.